How To Read Spanish Letters And Accent Marks Aloud

 The Spanish Alphabet

 In English, a single letter can have a huge range of different pronunciations.
 “E,” for example, makes a different sound in “need” or “bled” or “weigh” or “hate” or “pallet.”
-In Spanish, however, each letter makes pretty much only one sound, and it’s the same every time.
+In Spanish, each letter makes pretty much only one sound, and it’s the same every time.

 Listen to the Spanish Alphabet